Corporate Accountability: History

 Corporate Accountability's Think Outside the Bottle Campaign has been supported by Salt Lake City mayor Rocky Anderson, who has also begun his own “Knock Out Bottled Water” website, San Francisco mayor Gavin Newsom, and more.

 The campaign also played a major role in the July 2007 decision by PepsiCo to change the label on their Aquafina bottled water to more plainly state it is sourced from public water.

-In April 2010 they began calling for the 'retirement' of Ronald McDonald, saying the venerable mascot fuels childhood obesity.
+In April 2010 they began calling for the 'retirement' of Ronald McDonald, saying the mascot fuels childhood obesity.

 In 2014, Corporate Accountability launched a climate campaign.